SayangitBIT/IRC-Client/README.md

 ### Concluding Remarks
 Thank you for visiting my IRC Client.
 When I started off with the project, I thought it would be fairly simple to develop.
-The steps provided in the challenge link seemed simple and I thought of this project merely as a parsing server messages applicaton.
+The steps provided in the challenge link seemed simple and I thought of this project merely as a parsing server messages application.
 I was very wrong (lol).
 As I kept testing more and more I came across more issues and needless to say I had to wrack my brains to solve them.
 It was a great learning experience for me.